tarwn/lessthandot-hugo/blogs/content/posts/2010-10-25-execution-plan-tuning-sql-server.md

 Sorting, in general, is an expensive operation as it relates to resources.
 Order By and Group By forces a sort of the data.
 Sorting can be ok in execution plans but can also cause a severe performance problem.
 Since sorting is done in memory, the operation can be fast.
 However, if memory is not available, the sorting operation can go to the tempdb to accomplish the task which would affect the performance greatly – in a negative way.

 In some cases, sorting may not be needed at all in statements.
 Even in cases when data is required to be sorted, letting front end applications and reporting do this operation may be a better option.
-With the queries that were used in this article, we can&#8217;t fix the sort operation because of the SUM() on LineTotal is required forcing us to use a GROUP BY.
+With the queries that were used in this article, we can't fix the sort operation because of the SUM() on LineTotal is required forcing us to use a GROUP BY.

 Running the example below will show how we could return the results without the SUM(LineTotal) while utilizing something like SSRS functions and expressions to add the SUM(LineTotal) on a grouped result set directly to the dataset at the time the report is rendered.